-Add clean PBS to each well on the T-dish (Figure 4).
+- 7. Add clean PBS to each well on the T-dish (Figure 4).
 Do not overfill.
 Transfer the PBS washed tissue from a tube to a clean glass dish.
 Using either forceps or pipette transfer the tissues to a well on the T-dish.
 Avoid adding excess solution to the well during tissue transfer.
 The intermediate transfer step to the glass well helps avoid tissue loss from not being able to see clearly into the tube and avoids adding contaminants or debris to the mounting dish well.
-Each well of the T-dish holds \sim 120 μ L.

-• The grid on the T-dish reads right-to-left (6-5-4-3-2-1), with the row IDs (A-J) on the right side.
+Each well of the T-dish holds ~120 μL. - The grid on the T-dish reads right-to-left (6-5-4-3-2-1), with the row IDs (A-J) on the right side.
 This compensates for the cover glass being "flipped" (like turning a page in a book) when the cover glass is placed "tissue down" on the prepared slide.
 Figure 5.
-A 6x10 grid is shown.
-8x10 and 10x12 grids are also feasible with adjusted horizontal spacing.